GoC-Spending/contracts-data-web/content/department/sshrc-crsh.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Social Sciences and Humanities Research Council of Canada spent an estimated \$1.3M in 2021-2022 on contracts.
+Social Sciences and Humanities Research Council of Canada spent an estimated **\$1.3M in 2021-2022** on contracts.

+Across 161 contracts active since the start of the 2017-2018 fiscal year, 32 have at least one amendment (20%).
+Of contracts with amendments, the average increase in dollar value was 609% and the average number of amendments was 1.44.
+Cumulatively these amendments represent an increase of \$1.7M over the original contract values.

+The average contract duration was 1.05 years, and the average contract value (not including contracts under \$10k) was \$53.4K.
+The longest contract was 8.27 years.
+The largest contract by value (including amendments) was \$484.1K.

 {{< /entity_summary >}}

 ## Vendors